Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 In my view, a big part of your experience will depend on which gondolier you choose.

-A friendly chap willing to talk to you and tell something about the sights along the way will make your ride so much more pleasant.
+A friendly chap willing to talk to you and tell you more about the sights along the way will make your ride so much more pleasant.
 Sometimes, gondoliers also take a picture of you in the gondola or sing a song along the way…

 Whereas if you take a gondola with someone who is in a bad mood or spending his time on a smartphone, it might ruin the whole experience.